 Queensland has been the crucible of Australian federal elections over the past two decades, but the state's remarkable result in 2019 left the Coalition with imposing margins in most of the state's traditional marginal seats without quite shaking Labor loose in its strongholds.
 Labor's polling in the state surged in the wake of the re-election of Annastacia Palszczuk's state government in October 2020, though it subsequently moved back in line with the national trend.
 Labor's highest hopes are reportedly for the far north Queensland seat of Leichhardt, held by veteran Liberal National Party member Warren Entsch on a margin of 4.2%, which resisted the surge to the Coalition across regional Queensland in 2019.
 The most marginal LNP seat is Longman on Brisbane's northern fringe, at 3.3%.
 Peter Dutton's northern Brisbane seat of Dickson is the third most marginal at 4.6%.

-The sole battlefield in South Australia is likely to be Boothby, a southern Adelaide seat in which long-held Labor hopes have never quite been realised.
+The main battlefield in South Australia is Boothby, a southern Adelaide seat in which long-held Labor hopes have never quite been realised.
 It will be vacated with the retirement of two-term Liberal member Nicolle Flint, who retained it in 2019 by 1.4%.
-Greater attention is likely to focus on Tasmania, where the three seats of the state's centre and north have see-sawed over recent decades.
-Labor will naturally hope to gain Bass, with its Liberal margin of 0.4% and record of changing hands at eight of the last ten elections, and to a lesser extent neighbouring Braddon, which the Liberals gained in 2019 with a 3.1% margin.
+However, an apparent surge in Labor support coincident with its sweeping state election win in March will give it at least some hope of poaching a second Adelaide seat in Sturt.
+Tasmania will attract attention out of proportion to its population, with its three non-Hobart seats having see-sawed over recent decades.
+Labor will naturally hope to gain Bass, with its Liberal margin of 0.4% and record of changing hands at eight of the last ten elections, and to some extent neighbouring Braddon, which the Liberals gained in 2019 with a 3.1% margin.
 However, the Liberals hope to succeed in Lyons where they failed in 2019 after disendorsing their candidate mid-campaign.
 Labor seems likely to maintain its lock on the five territory seats, although the retirement of veteran Warren Snowdon suggests the Northern Territory seat of Lingiari is less secure than its 5.5% margin suggests.